How Reflow Works

 - Start with

-FIT_OR_FAILwhen visual bounds are strict (forms, labels, certificates) - Use
+FIT_OR_FAILwhen visual bounds are strict - Use

 Design Philosophy